anacierdem/svg-wrapper/README.md

 Alternatively provide the svg-data property as a string with actual SVG data.
 You can also bind to this property but the textContent inside the element is not bindable.

-Setting pre-render property will draw the SVG onto a canvas to prevent any further SVG draw operations to improve performance.
+Setting `pre-render` property will draw the SVG onto a canvas to prevent any further SVG draw operations to improve performance.

 If you provide a unique reference property, consequent wrappers with same reference will display the same image with same size, without re-drawing anything.

+When using `pre-render`;

-The element will trigger renderCompleted when the SVG is successfully drawn.
+The element will trigger `renderCompleted` when the SVG is successfully drawn.
+The element will trigger `renderStart` when the SVG has started drawing.

+These two events are expected to trigger with equal amounts if no errors occur, so you can keep track of waiting and rendered SVGs.

 ## Installation